 The Mt.
 Kilimanjaro forest ecosystems are characterized by the absence of a pronounced trend of total annual litterfall with elevation.
-When the leaf fraction was com-

-- pared separately though, the annual deposition was significantly higher in FLM than in higher forests (FOC, FPO) (Fig. 1).
+When the leaf fraction was compared separately though, the annual deposition was significantly higher in FLM than in higher forests (FOC, FPO) (Fig. 1).
 Leaf litter production is considered to depend on temperature and thus decreases at higher elevations (Okeke and Omaliko, 1994; Zhou et al., 2006; Girardin et al., 2010).
-Nonetheless, a series of other studies from various ecosystems also show no decrease with elevation (Röderstein et al., 2005; Köhler - et al., 2008).
-Within our elevation range of ~ 900 m in natural forests, the percentages of leaf litterfall were too small to determine a notable decrease of total litterfall with elevation.
+Nonetheless, a series of other studies from various ecosystems also show no decrease with elevation (Röderstein et al., 2005; Köhler et al., 2008).
+Within our elevation range of \sim 900 m in natural forests, the percentages of leaf litterfall were too small to determine a notable decrease of total litterfall with elevation.
 Sporadic sampling at higher elevations (data not shown) indicated that a litterfall decrease would become apparent in ecosystems above 3000 m a.s.l.

 Seasonal variability of leaf litterfall in the natural forests on Mt.
-Kilimanjaro decreased with increasing elevation (Fig. 2).
+Kilimanjaro followed a U-shaped pattern with increasing elevation (Fig. 2).
 In tropical montane forests, the seasonality of litterfall is generally low compared to tropical lowland forests (Chave et al., 2010).
-We observed the weakest seasonal variation in Ocotea forest in 2190 m a.s.l., featuring the highest

-- annual precipitation and least varying soil moisture conditions (Table 1).
-Litter production in higher elevation was distributed over the warmer period between October and May when canopy productivity is usually higher (Girardin et al., 2010).
+We observed the weakest seasonal variation in Ocotea forest in 2190 m a.s.l., featuring the highest annual precipitation and least varying soil moisture conditions (Table 1).
+At FPO (2850 m a.s.l.) seasonality increased again with lower MAP and an increasing temperature limitation.
+Litter production at higher elevation was distributed over the warmer period between October and May when canopy productivity is usually higher (Girardin et al., 2010).
 This pattern is based on the dependency of litterfall seasonality on rainfall intensities as well as temperatures (Zhou et al., 2006; Chave et al., 2010).
-Changes of seasonality patterns occurred within 200 m elevation difference (FLM to FOC).
-This suggests that elevation effects are particularly bigmed apprecipie litterfall patterns and can contribute to the - effects can easily overlay biome specific litterfall patterns and can contribute to the explanation of variabilities in large scale data (Zhang et al., 2014).
+Changes of seasonality patterns occurred within a 200 m elevation difference (FLM to FOC).
+This suggests that elevation effects can easily overlay biome specific litterfall patterns and can contribute to the explanation of variabilities in large-scale data (Zhang et al., 2014).